Hinrich Lohse: Nazi Party career in Schleswig-Holstein

-In early 1923, Lohse joined the Nazi Party (membership number 7,522) and was appointed the Party's Gauleiter for Schleswig-Holstein on 27 March 1925.
+By 1923, Lohse was a member of the Deutschvölkischer Schutz- und Trutzbund, the largest and most active antisemitic organization in the Weimar Republic.
+In the Spring of that year, he joined the Nazi Party (membership number 7,522) and was appointed the Party's Gauleiter for Schleswig-Holstein on 27 March 1925.
 As an early Party member, he would later be awarded the Golden Party Badge.
 During the time that the Party was banned in the wake of Adolf Hitler's failed Beer Hall Putsch of November 1923, Lohse joined the Völkisch-Social Bloc, a Nazi front organization, and was elected under its banner to the city council of Altona.
 When Hitler refounded the Nazi Party in February 1925, Lohse became the Ortsgruppenleiter (local group leader) of Altona, and formally re-enrolled in the Party on 13 June.
 He continued to sit on the city council as a Nazi Party member until 1930.

 In September 1925, Lohse joined the National Socialist Working Association, a short-lived group of northern and western German Gaue, organized and led by Reich Organization Leader Gregor Strasser, which unsuccessfully sought to amend the Party program.
 It was dissolved in 1926 following the Bamberg Conference.
 In May 1928, Lohse was elected to the Landtag of Prussia where he served until it was dissolved by the Nazis in October 1933.